irfanICMLL/Auto_painter/README.md

 Have a try~

-The pre-train model can be download here: https://cloudstor.aarnet.edu.au/plus/s/LvyREKsiaH47Aa6
+The pre-trained model can be downloaded from the following link: https://cloudstor.aarnet.edu.au/plus/s/LvyREKsiaH47Aa6

 My homepage: https://irfanicmll.github.io/